What is Religious Abuse?

 The 1980s: Allegations, Cover-Ups, and the Struggle for Accountability

-The 1980s saw more allegations of sexual abuse within The Church of Jesus Christ of Latter-day Saints (LDS) come to light.
-One disturbing claim involved Brenda and Richard Miles—family members of Russell M. Nelson, who later became the church’s president.
+The 1980s saw more allegations of sexual abuse within the Church of Jesus Christ of Latter-day Saints (LDS) come to light.
+One disturbing claim involved Brenda and Richard Miles—family members of Russell M. Nelson, who later became the church's president.

-In a lawsuit filed in 2018, multiple individuals claimed that back in the early ’80s, the Mileses had hosted “touching parties” in Bountiful, Utah, where young children, some just a year old, were allegedly abused.
-The lawsuit also accused church leaders, including Elder Neil A. Maxwell told victims to "forgive and forget" instead of notifying the police about these crimes.
+In a lawsuit filed in 2018, multiple individuals claimed that back in the early '80s, the Mileses had hosted “touching parties” in Bountiful, Utah, where young children, some just a year old, were allegedly abused.
+The lawsuit also accused church leaders, including Elder Neil A. Maxwell, who told victims to "forgive and forget" instead of notifying the police about these crimes.
 Survivors argued that if the church had acted differently, the abuse could have been prevented.

-The Mileses rejected all claims labeling them untrue and insulting.
+The Mileses rejected all claims, labeling them as untrue and insulting.
 They highlighted that police had looked into the accusations many years before and uncovered no proof against them.
 In 1986, they both underwent lie detector tests, which they claimed supported their innocence.
-The church also dismissed the lawsuit’s claims, stating that safeguarding children has always been crucial and denying any suggestions of hiding information.
+The church also dismissed the lawsuit's claims, stating that safeguarding children has always been crucial and denying any suggestions of hiding information.

-In the early 1980s, McKenna Denson accused Joseph Bishop—the man in charge of the LDS Church’s Missionary Training Center in Provo—of raping her during a private meeting.
-She says it happened in a basement room at the MTC and that she reported it to church leaders multiple times over the years.
+In the early 1980s, McKenna Denson accused Joseph Bishop—the man in charge of the LDS Church's Missionary Training Center in Provo—of raping her during a private meeting.
+She alleged the abuse happened in a basement room at the MTC and that she reported it to church leaders multiple times over the years.
 Still, nothing happened.
 Fast forward to 2018, and Denson filed a lawsuit against both Bishop and the Church, accusing them of not only the assault but also covering it up.
 Bishop denied the rape but admitted to behaving inappropriately during his time in leadership.

 Looking back, it's clear that this decade set the tone for what would later explode into bigger lawsuits and public attention.
 The way the Church responded to abuse back then became a major issue in the years that followed.